As-Built Drawings to Reduce Rework and Improve Coordination

 Interior Elevations

-Interior elevation drawings are 2D drawings that show the interior of a building from various angles.
-They are used to show the size and shape of a building, as well as the placement of windows, doors, and other features.
+Interior elevations are 2D drawings that show the interior of a building from various angles.
+They show the size and shape of a building.
+They also show the placement of windows, doors, and other features.
+The elevation callouts and keynotes align with floor plan references to enable direct cross‑checks in reviews and on-site.

 Exterior Elevations

 Exterior elevation drawings are used to show how a building looks from the outside.
-They precisely document the outline of a building, and the placement of windows and doors.
-Design professionals would request as-built exterior elevations to understand how the different levels of a building stack, and how the windows and doors align and are placed.
+They document the outline of a building in detail, including the placement of windows, doors, curtain walls, porches, decks, loading docks, and more.
+Design professionals request as-built exterior elevations to help them see how the building levels stack and where windows and doors align.

 Sections or Cross Sections